Nevermore

-Nevermore was an American heavy metal band from Seattle, Washington, formed in 1991.
-The band has been inactive since 2011, due to personal issues between the band members.
-In April 2015, lead singer Warrel Dane confirmed that Nevermore had not disbanded, and there was a possibility for them to continue in the next two years with another album.
-However, Dane died in December 2017, ending hopes of a reunion.
+Nevermore is an American heavy metal band from Seattle, Washington, formed in 1992.
+The band was formed after three of its members — vocalist Warrel Dane, bassist Jim Sheppard and guitarist Jeff Loomis — ended their previous band Sanctuary, and had several drummers before hiring Van Williams in 1994.

+Nevermore has experienced numerous lineup changes, and as of 2024, Loomis is the only remaining original member.
+The band became a five-piece in 1996, when they added Pat O'Brien as their second guitarist.
+After recording their second album The Politics of Ecstasy with O'Brien, the band replaced him with Tim Calvert, who played on the follow-up album Dreaming Neon Black (1999) and left a year after its release.
+With their next two albums Dead Heart in a Dead World (2000) and Enemies of Reality (2003), Nevermore reverted to a four-piece.
+Steve Smyth was added as the second guitarist in 2004 and performed on their sixth studio album This Godless Endeavor (2005).
+Following his departure in 2006, the band would continue as a quartet.

+About a year after the release of their seventh studio album The Obsidian Conspiracy, Nevermore went on hiatus in 2011 due to personal issues between its members, which resulted in the departures of Loomis and Williams.
+Despite never officially disbanding, the band had been largely defunct by the time Dane died in 2017.
+In December 2024, Loomis and Williams announced that Nevermore would be reforming in 2025.

 History

 Early years (1992–1993)

-Nevermore started in the beginning of the 1990s, when the band Sanctuary was pressured by its recording label to change its musical style, switching from heavy metal to grunge, which was obtaining mainstream success at the time due to bands such as Nirvana and Pearl Jam (both, incidentally, also from Seattle).
-Two members of the band – vocalist Warrel Dane and bassist Jim Sheppard — did not agree with the change, and thus proceeded to create a project of their own: Nevermore.
+Nevermore started in the beginning of the 1990s, when the band Sanctuary was pressured by its recording label to change its musical style, switching from heavy metal to grunge, which was obtaining mainstream success at the time due to bands such as Nirvana and Pearl Jam (the latter, incidentally, also from Seattle).
+Two members of the band — vocalist Warrel Dane and bassist Jim Sheppard — did not agree with the change, and thus proceeded to create a project of their own: Nevermore.

 Nevermore, In Memory and The Politics of Ecstasy (1994–1996)

 By the end of 1994, the band assumed a stable lineup, which saw the additions of drummer Van Williams and former Sanctuary touring guitarist Jeff Loomis.
-In 1995 Nevermore released its debut album through Century Media Records.
+In 1995, Nevermore released its debut album through Century Media Records.
 This album received much attention and specialized review, as its release was followed by a European tour with Blind Guardian and a North American tour with Death.

-Second guitarist Pat O'Brien joined the band prior to the release of the EP In Memory and also took part in the recording of the subsequent album The Politics of Ecstasy, both from 1996.
+Second guitarist Pat O'Brien joined the band prior to the recording of the EP In Memory and also took part in the recording of the subsequent album The Politics of Ecstasy, both from 1996.
 O'Brien left Nevermore to play in Cannibal Corpse and Curran Murphy from Shatter Messiah was enlisted as a touring guitarist for the band until Tim Calvert (who played for the band Forbidden) was able to join the band.